nadirahaddach/nadirahaddach.github.io/study.md

 **What about Del Norte crowdsourcing?
 Could your final project be better with crowdsourcing?**

 For Del Norte croudsourcing I could do something similar, with our final project, we could use croudsourcing to have people test the site on different computers and look for bugs.

+## 5.5
+### Notes
+- Legal and ethical concerns
+- - Intellectual property (IP)
+- - - A work of invention that is the result of creativity to which one has rights
+- - Copyright
+- - - Protects your IP and keeps anyone from using it, unless you give them your permission
+- - - Plagarism: presenting material as your own
+- - - Legal ways to use something not your own:
+- - - - Creative Commons
+- - - - - Provides free licenses that you can use to tell others how to use your creation
+- - - - - Clearly tells others what they can/cannot do with your IP
+- - - - Open source
+- - - - - Programs made freely available for anyone to use and may be redistributed and modified
+- - - - Open access
+- - - - - Online research output free of any and all restrictions on access and free of many restrictions on use, such as copyright or license restrictions
+- - - - Digital divide: unequal distribution of access to technology

+### Questions
+**When you create a GitHub repository it requests a license type.
+Review the license types in relationship to this Tech Talk and make some notes in GitHub pages.**

+**Make a license for your personal and Team project.
+Document license you picked and why.**

+The license our team picked was the Creative Commons Zero v1.0 Universal because we want this project to help people with code and using snippets of our code is a good tool to have.
+We like the fact that it will be in public domain.
+The document license we picked was the Open Source MIT License because it allows us to use other code and distribute closed source versions.

+## 5.6
+### Notes
+- Personally Identifiable Information (PII)
+- Websites maintain a history of what you search
+- - Used to suggest other websites you may like or for targeted marketing
+- - Location may be collected
+- Risk to Privacy
+- - Information on the internet is hard to delete

+### Questions
+**Describe PII you have seen on project in CompSci Principles.**

+PII stands for Personally Identifiable Information.
+An example of this in CompSci Principles is the CRUD database where we stored students emails, names, counsours, etc.

+**What are your feelings about PII and your exposure?**

+I think that PII can be very dangerours when it comes to sensitive information, personal information, for example, it is not good to have online.
+At the same time PII can be very usful in a number of different ways.

+**Describe good and bad passwords?
+What is another step that is used to assist in authentication.**

+Good passwords are a mix of numbers, symbols, and letters.
+When you have a good password it should be hard to guess and lengthy enough to rule out anything simple.
+A bad password is any sort of information related to you or your life, you should not have any personal information in a password.
+Another step used to assist in authentication is email verification.

+**Try to describe Symmetric and Asymmetric encryption.**

+Symmetric encyroption is when theres one key that is used to encrypt and decyrpt electronic data.
+On the other hand, Asymmetric encryption is when there is a pair of keys, one private and one public, that can encrypt and decyrpt information and secure the data.

+**Provide and example of encryption we used in deployment.**

+An example of encryption we used in deployment is SSL, using both symmetric and asymmetric encryption.

+**Describe a phishing scheme you have learned about the hard way.
+Describe some other phishing techniques.**

+I have never learned about a phishing scheme the hard way.
+One phicing technique that could be used is "download" buttons that instead download malware on your computer.